 Businesses face different inventory challenges when they are dealing with supply chains.
-Especially in the current climate, addressing supply chain issues is paramount.
-Demand forecasting helps businesses reduce supply chain costs and bring significant improvements in financial planning, capacity planning, profit margins, and risk assessment decisions.
+Addressing supply chain issues is paramount.
+Demand forecasting enables businesses to reduce supply chain costs and achieve significant improvements in financial planning, capacity planning, profit margins, and risk assessment decisions.

-According to Gartner’s survey, demand forecasting is the most widely used machine learning application in supply chain planning.
-The study highlights that 45% of companies are already using the technology, and 43% of them are planning to use AI-powered demand forecasting within two years.
+Demand forecasting is the most widely used machine learning application in supply chain planning.
+Study shows that 45% of companies are already utilizing the technology, and 43% of them plan to implement AI-powered demand forecasting within the next two years.1

 Machine learning algorithms improve forecasting methods in accuracy and optimize replenishment processes.
-With these advances, companies are minimizing the cost of cash-in-stock and out-of-stock scenarios.
+With these advances, companies are minimizing the costs associated with cash-in-stock and out-of-stock scenarios.
+Here, we explain demand forecasting in detail.

 What is demand forecasting?

-Demand forecasting is a field of predictive analytics and, as its name refers, it is the process of estimating the forecast of customer demand by analyzing historical data.
+Demand forecasting is a field of predictive analytics, and as its name suggests, it is the process of estimating customer demand by analyzing historical data.
 Organizations use demand forecasting methods to avoid inefficiencies caused by the misalignment of supply and demand across the business operations.

 With demand forecasting methods, companies can improve their decision-making processes about cash flow, risk assessment, capacity planning, and workforce planning.